integrated-application-development/sonar-delphi/docs/delphi-custom-rules-example/README.md

 mvn clean install
 ```

-For more details about how to write custom rules, please refer to the official tutorial, [Writing Custom Delphi Rules 101](../CUSTOM_RULES_101.md).
+For more details about how to write custom rules, please refer to the official tutorial, [Writing Custom Delphi Rules](../CUSTOM_RULES.md).

 ### License